AutomatedLab/AutomatedLab/README.md

 - Windows Management Framework 5+ (Windows)
 - .NET 4.7.1 (Windows PowerShell) or .NET Core 2.x (PowerShell 6+)
+- OS
-- Windows Server 2012 R2+/Windows 8.1+ (Hyper-V, Azure) or Linux (Azure)
+  - Windows Server 2012 R2+/Windows 8.1+ (Hyper-V, Azure)
+  - Linux (Azure)
+  - macOS (Azure, best-effort support since neither @raandree nor @nyanhp have Apple devices)
 - Recommended OS language is en-us
-- Admin privileges are required
+- Admin privileges are required on Windows
-- ISO files for all operating systems and roles to be deployed
+- ISO files for all operating systems (Hyper-V only) and roles to be deployed (Hyper-V, Azure)
 - Intel VT-x or AMD/V capable CPU
 - A decent amount of RAM
 - Low-Latency high-throughput storage (No spinning disks please, as there are issues related to them)

 #### Windows

-- Windows Management Framework 5+
+- Windows Management Framework 5+ or ideally PowerShell 7
 - Windows Server 2012 R2+/Windows 8.1+
 - Recommended OS language is en-us
 - Admin privileges are required

-#### Linux
+#### Linux, macOS

-- Ubuntu, Ubuntu WSL & Azure Cloud Shell supported
+- Fedora, Ubuntu, Ubuntu WSL & Azure Cloud Shell supported
+- macOS supported on best effort due to lack of Apple devices - feel free to sponsor two though :D
-- Tested on Ubuntu.
-Due to fragmented nature of Linux distributions, we cannot support anything else.
+- Tested on Ubuntu and Fedora.
+Due to fragmented nature of Linux distributions, we cannot support much else.
 - PowerShell Core 6+
-- gss-ntlmssp to enable remoting (*mandatory - no remoting, no way for AutomatedLab to do its thing*)
+- SSH or gss-ntlmssp to enable remoting (*mandatory - no remoting, no way for AutomatedLab to do its thing*)
   - If in doubt, try to `Install-Module PSWSMAN; Install-WSMAN` - no success warranted
 - IP and route commands available
 - **Azure subscription**
-  - At the moment, AutomatedLab only works using Azure.
+  - At the moment, AutomatedLab only works using Azure when using Linux.
-  - KVM planned for a later date.
+  - KVM planned for a later date by virtue of libvirt.

 ### Download AutomatedLab